gasobral/data-science/README.md

 # About the autor
 I am a computer scientist with experience in academics and in tech industry.
 As support analyst, I worked for two banks companies.
-My exprience with data comes from generating reports and indicators regarding a reward system, data migration, lecturing, personal and freelancer projects.
+My exprience with data comes from generating reports and indicators of a regarding a reward system, data migration, lecturing, personal and freelancer projects.
 In order to keep developing my data skills, I read books and create projects.